 - have no application to MASS operations.

-The degrees of autonomy identified for the purpose of the scoping exercise are:
+The degrees of autonomy identified for the purpose of the scoping exercise were:

 - Degree one: Ship with automated processes and decision support: Seafarers are on board to operate and control shipboard systems and functions.
 Some operations may be automated and at times be unsupervised but with seafarers on board ready to take control.